Neomanex Logo

 GDPR Enforcement Acceleration

-Cumulative GDPR penalties have exceeded 6.2 billion since enforcement began.
+Cumulative GDPR penalties have exceeded 6.2 billion.
 The EDPB's 2026 Coordinated Enforcement focuses on AI transparency.

 Combined penalties can reach 7% global revenue